httng/mutt-multiple-crypt-hook/README.md

 for a particular pattern (recipient).
 This comes in handy when one wants to send encrypted email to a mailinglist with a static set subscribers.

+I am maintaining this patch for the development releases of mutt.
+To use this patch, download the version you need from [this list][tags].

 Credits
 -------